tolentinoel/tolentinoel/README.md

 Having that design and hospitality background, I find Software Engineering interesting because it aligns with user experience and creativity.
 I love building and seeing projects come to life.
 Front-end Development is my fave!
 I am looking forward in producing creative and interesting products that will serve as a great contribution to the community.

 - :bulb: Fun fact:
  I am a percussion aficionado.
-My favorite instruments are drums :drums: and :guitar:.
+My favorite instruments are drums 🥁 and :guitar:.

 - 🔭 I’m currently working on ...